Ricky May (harness racing)

-Richard Terence May, known as Ricky May, is one of New Zealand's greatest harness racing drivers.
-He is notable for winning the New Zealand Trotting Cup a record seven times and one of only three drivers to have over 3000 New Zealand winners.
+Richard Terence May, known as Ricky May, is a New Zealand harness racing driver.
+He is notable for winning the New Zealand Trotting Cup seven times and one of only three drivers to have over 3000 New Zealand winners.

 Background

 Ricky's grandfather Clarrie May was a blacksmith at Methven and trained and drove Loyal Nurse to win the 1946 Auckland Trotting Cup.

 Ricky's father Terry May was also a horse trainer and driver.
 He was notable for training and driving the well performed pacer Palestine in the late 1970s who won the Hannon Memorial twice, Kaikoura Cup and Alan Matson Free For All.

 Racing career

 Ricky commenced as a junior driver in the 1976/77 season and his first win was on 27 November 1976 at Orari, with his grandmother's horse Ruling River, that was trained by his father.

 In February 1997 he drove his 1000th winner.
 In that year he also placed 4th in the World drivers championship in Germany.

 In the 2003/04 season May won the New Zealand drivers premiership with 105 winners for the season.
 That was his only premiership win although he did manage to beat that total with 115 wins in the 2013 season.

 In the 2007/08 season May became the third New Zealand harness driver to achieve 2000 wins, joining Tony Herlihy and Maurice McKendry.

 In 2013 he was inducted into the Addington Harness Hall of Fame.

 On 2 January 2020 May was driving A G's White Socks in the Central Otago Cup at the Omakau meeting.
 He collapsed and slumped in the sulky while the horse headed down the straight.
 A fellow driver Ellie Barron, a qualified physiotherapist, performed CPR on May and doctors came from the crowd to assist before he was taken to Dunedin hospital by the Otago Regional Rescue Helicopter.
 He was told his heart had stopped and he had died for 10 minutes.
 The official diagnosis was hypertrophic obstructive cardiomyopathy, a sometimes genetic condition where heart muscles thicken, making it hard for the heart to operate.
 He had surgery to have a cardioverter defibrillator implanted in his chest.

 May had a good recovery and was back driving horses at race meetings about six months later.
 In July 2021 he went on to pass 3000 winning drives when he drove Sheeza Artist to win at Addington Raceway, becoming the third to reach the total after Tony Herlihy and Maurice McKendry.
 He also holds the record for driving more races in New Zealand than anyone else.

 Ricky and his wife Judy have a farm in Methven and have adult children.